munroev/ParseDemo/README.md

 ## Getting Started

-This was originally a Java Applet written by professor Zerksis D. Umrigar to demonstrate parsing with different context free grammars.
+This was originally a Java Applet written by professor Zerksis D. Umrigar to demonstrate parsing algorithms with a custom context free grammar.
 This app is now used as a learning tool by Professor Charles T. Wilkes at the University Of Massachusetts Lowell in the Organization Of Programming Languages course.
 I modified the code so it became a stand alone app, as Java Applets have become deprecated.
-In addition to implementing grammars at the request of Professor Wilkes , I also added features such as being able to rerun parsings during runtime and being able to choose a grammar from a drop down menu.
+In addition to implementing a new grammar at the request of Professor Wilkes , I also added features such as being able to rerun parsings during runtime and being able to choose a grammar from a drop down menu.

 To use simply compile all files and run the main class in ParsDemo.Java.